Beijing sees drop in virus cases as Brazil passes 1 million

 Tedros Adhanom Ghebreyesus told reporters in Geneva that nearly half of the newly reported cases were from the Americas, with significant numbers from South Asia and the Middle East.

-Brazil’s Health Ministry said the total number of cases had risen to by more than 50,000 from the previous day.
-President Jair Bolsonaro still downplays the risks of the virus after nearly 50,000 fatalities in three months.
-He says the impact of social isolation on Brazil’s economy can be more deadly.
+Brazil’s Health Ministry said the total number of cases had risen by more than 50,000 from the previous day.
+President Jair Bolsonaro still downplays the risks of the virus after nearly 50,000 fatalities in three months, saying the impact of social isolation on Brazil’s economy could be more deadly.

 The new coronavirus has infected more than 8.5 million people worldwide and killed more than 454,000, according to figures compiled by Johns Hopkins University.
 The actual number is thought to be much higher because many cases are asymptomatic or go untested.

-South Africa and Ethiopia say they are recommending the limited use of the commonly available drug dexamethasone for all COVID-19 patients on ventilators or supplementary oxygen.
+South Africa and Ethiopia say they are recommending the limited use of the commonly available steroid dexamethasone for all COVID-19 patients on ventilators or supplementary oxygen.
+In a British trial, the drug was shown to significantly improve survival chances for the most seriously ill.

 South African Health Minister Zweli Mkhize said “this breakthrough is excellent news for us and we are especially fortunate that it came as we are preparing for our upcoming surge” in cases.
 South Africa has about 30% of the virus cases on the African continent, or more than 87,000.